KainNhantumbo/sales-app/README.md

 ## 🌠 Project status

 Note: This project still under development and not all of the features stated before may be already available yet.
-Further details of its bulding, software architecture and features will be given as the app grows.
+Further details of its building, software architecture and features will be given as the app grows.

 ## 🌳 Project structure